Aabaar Bochhor Kuri Pore

 Many of the songs were not composed by Moheener Ghoraguli, and none of them were sung by the group.
 Where Moheener Ghoraguli acted as an umbrella to bring disparate bands and individuals together and provided a platform to these upcoming talents of the Bengali music scene to perform.

 Since their last album, most of the Moheener Ghoraguli members had moved ahead with their careers and lives, and so the only person involved in the making of this, and the next three albums, was Gautam Chattopadhyay.

 Packaging

-Aabaar Bochhor Kuri Pore cover art depicts the seahorse which is an icon of the band.
-Cover and album artwork design by Hiran Mitra.
-In January 1995, a booklet of the album in the same name was published in Kolkata Book Fair.
+The cover art depicts the seahorse, a band icon.
+The cover and album artwork design was by Hiran Mitra.
+In January 1995, a booklet of the album by the same name was published for the Kolkata Book Fair.